 Tankless hot water heaters also need to be flushed, but the process is very different.
 Contact the experts at Hobaica to learn more!

 Typically a hot water heater should be flushed once a year.
 Depending on where you live, your water could be harder than normal and it might be beneficial to flush it more often.
 For questions, we are here to help!
 Contact Hobaica today!

 Typically, you can expect to pay between $75 – $100 to have a water heater flushed by a plumber.
 This service typically includes an inspection and maintenance of the hot water heater that will help it to run more effectively and efficiently.
 For a more accurate estimate or to learn more about this service, contact Hobaica today!

-What does a water heater flush consist of?
+What does a water tank flushing service consist of?

 A hose is connected to your water heater tank and the water in the tank is emptied.
 Next, the tank is filled back up with fresh water.
 In the process of doing this, sediment and other buildup inside the tank is cleared out, leaving a clean and clear surface for the heating of the water.
 In most cases, rods, ventilation and other important parts can be inspected during this process.

-Why should I have my water heater flushed?
+How often should I flush my water heater?